 As Candace proceeds with developing learning objectives, she will see to it that the objectives she creates continue to build upon each other and remain grounded in data gathered in the analysis phase.
-The relationship between learning objectives and analysis phase data are summarized in the following flow chart:
+The relationship between learning objectives and analysis phase data is summarized in the following flow chart:

 Fig. 2.2.1